harvard-lts/drs-migration-dashboard/README.md

 After following the setup instructions and starting your Docker container, you should have a running Flask application with the following routes:

-* The main migration dashboard page: https://localhost:3001/migrationstatus
+* The main Migration Dashboard page: https://localhost:3001/migrationstatus
-* A Health Check page here: https://localhost:3001/migrationstatus/healthcheck
+* The Health Check page: https://localhost:3001/migrationstatus/healthcheck

 ## Technology Stack
 ##### Language